 We work internationally through the Council of Europe, the United Nations Human Rights Council, and elsewhere to combat religious and racial discrimination, as well as advancing the rights of children, women, and the LGBT community globally.
-Our Chief Executive is currently the President of the Humanists International, and we are also a member of the European Humanist Federation (EHF).
+Our Chief Executive is currently the President of the Humanists International.

 We work on all of our policy areas internationally – on education, secularism, human rights and equalities, and ethical issues – as well as on several areas that while being less prevalent within the UK, cause problems elsewhere globally – for instance, on witchcraft, slavery, and the caste system.